-As we forecast, his visit to Cuba (9/19) and the United States (9/22-27) with important speeches to key audiences such as the U.S. Congress and the United Nations, as well as his reaching out to those who come to see him, I’d like to provide an overview of his leadership role, key themes particular to his own unique message, his distinctive personal style and appeal, and lastly a reflection of mine.
+As we forecast, his visit to Cuba (9/19) and the United States (9/22-27), I’d like to provide an overview of his leadership role, key themes particular to his unique message, his distinctive personal style and appeal, and lastly a reflection of mine.

-To explore the pope’s “adaptive leadership” let me draw from Jorge Bergoglio’s experience in Argentina and learn insights from seasoned observers of the pope, those theologians, academics, and the press/media who cover him day-to-day.
+To explore the pope’s “adaptive leadership” let me draw from Jorge Bergoglio’s experience in Argentina and draw on insights from seasoned observers of the pope, those theologians, academics, and the press/media that cover him day-to-day.

-When I teach courses in leadership and comment mostly about the American presidency, I tell students to begin with biography, which provides endless clues as to how a leader makes decisions and comes to her/his role in forwarding nations, or corporations, and, in the case of a pope, the Roman Catholic Church.
+In my courses on leadership, I tell students to begin with biography, which provides endless clues as to how a leader makes decisions and comes to her/his role in forwarding nations, or corporations, and, in the case of a pope, the Roman Catholic Church.

 Since 1979, I have worked for CBS News as a producer and consultant on the news of religion.
-I have assisted the news media with the funeral coverage of popes going back to Pope Paul VI, and provided commentary about the process of electing a new pope, and then, handicapped the cardinals who may be elected pope.
-An almost fruitless effort, I must admit.
+I have assisted the news media with the funeral coverage of popes going back to Pope Paul VI.
+I also provided commentary about the process of electing a new pope and then handicapped the cardinals who may be elected pope.
+An almost fruitless effort.

-Since I’ve been a failure at predicting the outcome of the conclaves, those secretive workings of how a particular man moves from a cardinal to the final selection as pope.
-Over the years, in terms of researching those whose might merit election, I’ve been convinced that we know precious little about the cardinals that would be pope.
+I’ve been a failure at predicting the outcome of the conclaves, those secretive workings of how a particular man moves from a cardinal to the final selection as pope.
+In terms of researching those who might merit election, I’ve been convinced that we know precious little about the cardinals that would be pope.

-Yes, they may have press/media coverage day-to-day in their particular office or region of the world, but no one carefully examines the childhood or upbringing, early experiences as a clergyman, important decisions, writings, sermons, or interpersonal skills with people with enough clarity to adequately forecast how a person might function as a leader.
+Yes, they may have press/media coverage day-to-day in their particular office or region of the world.
+Still, no one carefully examines the childhood or upbringing, early experiences as a clergyman, essential decisions, writings, sermons, or interpersonal skills with people with enough clarity to forecast how a person might function as a leader adequately.

-It’s here where Austen Ivereigh makes a major contribution.
-Not only is this biography a vastly interesting and detailed portrait of Jorge Bergoglio, the book is a model for future biographers.
+It’s here where Austen Ivereigh makes a significant contribution.
+This biography is a vastly compelling and detailed portrait of Jorge Bergoglio; the book is a model for future biographers.

-For example, Ivereigh documents the kind of priestly service and Jesuit training that tells us something very particular about Pope Francis.
-Nothing about his early aspirations would indicate the far-fetched idea that he might become pope, or even a bishop for that matter.
-Instead, his focus as a seminary rector, spiritual director, and day-to-day contact with parishioners and those “people on the periphery” make him the only pope in modern memory with genuine pastoral experience.
+For example, Ivereigh documents the kind of priestly service and Jesuit training that tells us something peculiar about Pope Francis.
+Nothing about his early aspirations would indicate the far-fetched idea that he might become pope or even a bishop.
+Instead, his focus as a seminary rector, spiritual director, and day-to-day contact with parishioners and those “people on the periphery” make him the only pope in recent memory with genuine pastoral experience.

-Indeed what’s so powerful about the pope’s story is his command of what’s really important in the spiritual lives of people, those he came to know.
-People’s pain and personal struggles are central to his thinking about God’s mercy extended to all and remains a key theme in his writing, preaching and evangelizing.
+Indeed, what’s so compelling about the pope’s story is his command of what’s essential in people’s spiritual lives, those he came to know.
+People’s pain and personal struggles are central to his thinking about God’s mercy extended to all and remained a key theme in his writing, preaching, and evangelizing.

-Most important, these themes come out of his own personal prayer, his directed retreats, and devotional practices where only a handful of Jesuits or parishioners listened to “Padre Jorge.”
-At the time he went unnoticed by the Church establishment and the media, but as Ivereigh describes in his biography of Bergoglio, here was a man whose profound influence affected people’s lives, heart-to-heart, person-to-person.
+Most important, these themes come out of his prayer, his directed retreats, and devotional practices where only a handful of Jesuits or parishioners listened to “Padre Jorge.”
+At the time, he went unnoticed by the Church establishment and the media, but as Ivereigh describes in his biography of Bergoglio, here was a man whose profound influence affected people’s lives, heart-to-heart, person-to-person.

-This is as rare an example of “grass roots” leadership as the Church has ever experienced.
+His is the rare example of “grassroots” leadership as the Church has ever experienced.
 To gauge this kind of “model pope” and his rise to the top of the hierarchy in Argentina and later his election as Pope Francis, historians may have to go back to the selection of Pope Saint Gregory the Great (540-604AD).
-Gregory’s inventive leadership and mostly his service to the poor of Rome are still celebrated.
+Gregory’s innovative leadership and mostly his service to the poor of Rome are still celebrated.

 Joseph Nye and other writers such as Chris Lowney (“Pope Francis: Why He Leads the Way He Leads” Loyola, 2013) classify Francis’s style as that of an “adaptive leader,” the kind of leader who addresses the genuine needs of people, or constituents.
 After careful listening, she/he works within a process or method to permit hearing disparate voices, discerning or deliberating over issues or conflicts, making judgments, and then taking action.

-His style of leadership appears at times disruptive to the Vatican’s way of doing things.
-For example, this past year in his management of the “Synod on the Family” (2014) in Rome Francis called for “apostolic courage” or parrhesia implying there should be open discussion among participants.
+His style of leadership appears, at times, disruptive to the Vatican’s way of doing things.
+For example, this past year in his management of the “Synod on the Family” (2014) in Rome Francis called for “apostolic courage” or parrhesia, implying there should be an open discussion among participants.

-Here his own pastoral style includes deliberative process and specific vocabulary, and were formed in his days as a Jesuit.
-These management tools of his were on display and sometimes clashed with the monarchical stance of cardinals and bishops so tone deaf to Francis’s “process of discernment.”
-To one bewildered member of the Synod who expressed concerns to him directly about open discussion on family issues, Francis replied: “Don’t worry, Peter is here!”
+Here his pastoral style included deliberative and specific vocabulary and was formed in his days as a Jesuit.
+These management tools of his were on display and sometimes clashed with the monarchical stance of cardinals and bishops so tone-deaf to Francis’s “process of discernment.”
+To one bewildered member of the Synod who expressed concerns to him directly about an open discussion on family issues, Francis replied: “Don’t worry, Peter is here!”
 In other words, “I am the pope, remember?”

-Francis’s conversational tone is best evidenced in his initial interview conducted by Father Antonio Spadaro, S.J. for the worldwide Jesuit press (America, 9/30/13).
-Clearly he is not the guarded and overly cautious leader whose every word is calculated for its effects.
+Francis’s conversational tone is best evidenced in his initial interview conducted by Father Antonio Spadaro, S.J., for the worldwide Jesuit press (America, 9/30/13).
+He is not the guarded and overly cautious leader whose every word is calculated for its effects.

-Even his use of the telephone for personal conversations, often to the disbelief of people on the other end, have become the subject of countless stories, and misquotes in the press.
+Even his use of the telephone for personal conversations, often to the disbelief of people on the other end, has become the subject of countless stories and misquotes in the press.
 This is the style of a man that is more immediate and improvisational, and not willing to be packaged for theological journals or media/press releases.